-The Coronavirus outbreak has resulted into many concerns all over the world.
-The pandemic is having a direct or indirect impact on many sectors such as airline profitability is getting impacted by low seat occupancy, supply chains are getting disrupted globally and retail stores are running out of dry goods and toilet paper in many countries which is eventually leading to economic slowdown.
+The COVID-19 pandemic has changed every aspect of work and life this outbreak has resulted in many concerns all over the world.
+The pandemic is having a direct or indirect impact on many sectors such as airline profitability is getting impacted by low seat occupancy, supply chains are getting disrupted globally and retail stores are running out of dry goods and toilet paper in many countries which are eventually leading to an economic slowdown.

-The Covid-19 has already resulted into early signs of a shift in how consumers and businesses behave.
-For instance, pre-coronavirus crisis, only few people had experience of working remotely.
-But now remote working is being encouraged by tech and non-tech companies.
+The Covid-19 has already resulted in early signs of a shift in how consumers and businesses behave.
+For instance, pre-coronavirus crisis, only a few people had the experience of working remotely.
+But Coronavirus spread during the ongoing COVID-19 pandemic led many organizations to recommend their staff to work from home full-time.
 Some of these changes are direct, short-term responses to the crises which will revert to regular levels once Covid-19 is contained.
-However, some of these shifts will continue on even after the coronavirus is contained such as creating a long-term digital disruption that will shape businesses for decades to come.
+However, some of these shifts will continue even after the coronavirus is contained such as creating a long-term digital disruption that will shape businesses for decades to come.

-History is evident that every economic recessions and pandemics happened in the past has changed trajectory of governments, economies and businesses work culture which resulted into altering the course of history for years to come.
+History is evident that every economic recession and pandemic that happened in the past has changed the trajectory of governments, economies and businesses' work culture which resulted in altering the course of history for years to come.
 The Black Death in the 1300s broke their conventional feudal system in Europe and replaced it with the more modern employment contract.
 Similarly, the great economic recession kick-started a major innovation drive that radically improved agricultural productivity.

-Though novel corona virus has already many things in corporate and business world, it is also going to shape the future of many businesses, startups, governments and economies in coming future.
-Over the last few weeks, as the coronavirus has swept across the globe, we have all had to dramatically adjust our daily lives.
-One can also expect these technologies to take over many conventional technologies.
+The COVID-19 pandemic has already changed many things in the corporate and business world, it is also going to shape the future of many businesses, startups, and governments in the coming future.
+Over the last few years, as the coronavirus has swept across the globe, we have all had to adjust our daily lives.
+The technologies which came into the limelight after the pandemic are taking over many conventional methods.
 Some of the Coronavirus innovations which are likely to come are discussed below.

 More Digitization in Learning

-COVID-19 is acting as a catalyst for educational institutions worldwide to search for innovative solutions in a relatively short period of time.
-Due to lockdown, closure of many schools, colleges and institutions have turned towards online teaching via interactive apps.
-The use of online learning platform has increased massively.
-Students are able to take classes as per their convenience and it is also helping their teachers to solve their queries, doubts effectively.
-To support the fact, students are also making and sending their own videos of athletic training and sports to their teachers as "homework," pushing students to learn new digital skills.
+COVID-19 is acting as a catalyst for educational institutions worldwide to search for innovative solutions in a relatively short period.
+Due to the lockdown, closure of many schools, colleges and institutions have started online teaching via interactive apps.
+The use of online learning platforms has increased massively.
+Students can take classes at their convenience and it is also helping their teachers to solve their queries, doubts effectively.
+Students are also making and sending their videos of athletic training and sports to their teachers as homework, making students do things differently.

 With 5G technology becoming more prevalent in countries such as China, US and Japan, we will see learners and solution providers truly embracing the ‘learning anywhere, anytime’ concept of digital education in a range of formats.
-Thus, E-learning could become a habit that is integrated into daily routines - a true lifestyle.
+Thus, E-learning could become a habit that is integrated into daily routines.

 Digital Administration will become Mainstream